AlexDz27/install-lemp/readme.md

            └─2380 nginx: worker process
 </pre>

 Now, in your browser, go to http://localhost.
-You should see default "Welcome to Nginx!" page:
+You should see "Apache2 Ubuntu Default Page":

 ![](img/default_page.png)

+You see this and not Nginx because you have Apache2 installed by default on Ubuntu.

 To create your first local website, follow these steps: